mixxxdj/manual/source/chapters/appendix.rst

 --developer             Enables developer-mode.
 Includes extra log info,
                         stats on performance, a Developer tools menu, extra developer skins, and provides useful
-                        information for skin writers in widget tooltips.
+                        information for skin writers in widget tooltips and logs .
 ----------------------  -------------------------------------------------
 --safeMode              Disables risky things at start up.
 This should
                         help troubleshoot crashes at startup or if Mixxx